 Spike Lee finishes the decade with one of the best basketball movies to be made.
 And I never refer to Ray Allen as “Ray Allen” because I know better.

 Honorable Mention: The Player’s Club, How Stella Got Her Groove Back, Ride

 The 90’s were a bit of a weird time for Eddie Murphy.
 It may be a bit lost today but it’s hard to contextualize how popular Eddie Murphy was in the 80’s.
 The power rankings for 80’s celebrities goes as: 1.
 Michael Jackson, 2.
 Murphy, 3.
 Prince.
 Here’s the list of classic films he dropped in the 80’s: Delirious, 48 Hrs., Trading Places, Beverly Hills Cop, Coming To America and Harlem Nights spanning 1983 to 1989.
 No person in Hollywood was funnier nor had the juice and the squeeze.

 Until 1999 and sans 1992’s Boomerang, Eddie had middling success in the 90’s.
 While The Nutty Professor and Dr. Dolittle were commercial successes, they were a far cry from the talent Eddie displayed early in his career.
 David Spade’s notorious SNL “Look children, it’s a falling star.
-Make a wish.” bit was a glimpse of how folks in Hollywood felt after Vampire In Brooklyn was a commercial failure.
-(Vampire In Brooklyn did make the Top 100; I’m only acknowledging the commentary in 1995 surrounding the film.)
+Make a wish.” bit was a glimpse of how folks in Hollywood felt after Vampire In Brooklyn was a critically panned and a commercial failure.
 However, in 1999, Murphy caught his stride with two films: Life and Bowfinger.

 Honorable Mention: The Best Man, The Wood, Loving Jezebel